16 Most Unique and Crazy Things to Do in Berlin, Germany

 While attempting to decipher which creations are sculptures or humans, visitors are haunted by strange moving robots, sculptures, and intimidating and scary actors.

-Monster Kabinett Berlin is located on Rosenthaler Street and welcomes children from 6 years old.
+Monster Kabinett is located on Rosenthaler Street and welcomes children from 6 years old.

-If you consider yourself a foodie and are looking for the best places to eat in Berlin, it is highly recommended that you dine with a local.
+If you consider yourself a foodie and are looking for the best places to eat in Berlin, I highly recommend you dine with a local.

-BonAppetour is a fantastic app where you can connect with locals who invite you into their homes and cook you some of the best food in Berlin.
+BonAppetour is a fantastic app that allows you to connect with locals who will invite you into their homes and cook you some of the best food in Berlin.

-On BonAppetour, you will find a range of locals inviting travelers to come to their homes for some authentic German food for a fee.
+On BonAppetour, you will find a range of locals inviting travelers to their homes for authentic German food for a fee.

-As well as trying out some of the best German food, it’s also a great way to meet locals and other travelers.
+It’s a great way to try some of the best German food and meet locals and other travelers.

-Other great places to eat in Berlin include the Berlin Turkish Market.
-Here you can try some great Berlin street food and fresh produce, spices, cheeses, and sweets.
+Other great places to eat include the Berlin Turkish Market.
+Here, you can try some great street food and fresh produce, spices, cheeses, and sweets.

 This Turkish Market is located in Kreuzberg, just off Kottbusser Tor.